 Pies were baked in rectangular pastry cases called coffins to represent the Christ Child's manger.
 Some bakers even fashioned a tiny baby from the pastry to ornament the upper crust.

-This example of an early mincemeat pie recipe is taken from "The Queen-like Clofet" by Hannah Wolley, published by Richard Lowndes, London, in 1672:
+Here's an example of an early mincemeat pie recipe is taken from "The Queen-like Clofet" by Hannah Wolley, published by Richard Lowndes, London, in 1672:

 "To make good minced Pies take one pound and half of Veal parboiled, and as much Suet, shred them very fine, then put in 2 pound of Raisins, 2 pound of Currans, 1 pound of Prunes, 6 Dates, some beaten Spice, a few Caraway seeds, a little Salt, Verjuice †, Rosewater and Sugar, to fill your Pies, and let them stand one hour in the Oven: When they go to Table strew on fine Sugar."